-Write a playlist file name in the playlist field use a file dialog (press Select file).
 If the playlist field is empty, a playlist is search for automatically when session ID is selected (remember to press return in session ID field).
-See also the Search button below.

-Pressing Select file displays a file selection dialog for playlists (similar to dialog in Fig. 1).
+Pressing Select file displays a file selection dialog for playlists (similar to dialog in Fig. 2).